shakebugs/shake-docs/docs/ios/crash-reports/handle-error.md

   * domain: ```String```
   * userInfo: ```[AnyHashable : Any]? = nil```

-## Caught Exceptions?
+## Caught exceptions

 Shake doesn't provide an interface to directly report caught NSExceptions.

 Cocoa APIs are not exception safe, and should be treated as a developer error which terminates the program shortly after.

-Although the NSException can be caught by using the `@catch` statement, this is considered a bad practice and really shouldn't be done anywhere in your code.
+Although the NSException can be caught by using the `@catch` statement, this is considered a bad practice and shouldn't be done anywhere in your code.